fwolling/OpenIBC/README.md

 ### Prototypes
 #### Version V0.1 -- 2022-10-05
-The *OpenIBC* project will be presented at the EWSN conference in Linz, Austria on Wednesday, October 5, 2022.
-The design files and source code will be published along with the presentation.
+The *OpenIBC* project will be presented at the <a href="https://ewsn2022.jku.at/" target="_blank">EWSN</a> conference in Linz, Austria on Wednesday, October 5, 2022.
+The design files and source code will be published at the moment of the presentation.

 <!--<a href="#ref_s01"><b>[1]</b></a>  ...
 [Pickle file](/src/gla716_sub23.p).-->